 Once the likely grave site has been identified, the surrounding vegetation should be systematically investigated for associated items (e.g personal effects, bullets, weapons).
 These items should be bagged, recorded and mapped, as the precise locations may be relevant for interpreting the scene.
-The site should then be cleared to expose the edges of the grave cut.
+The site should then be cleared and the topsoil removed to expose the edges of the grave cut.
 Excavation is destructive and it is therefore crucial to proceed using established archaeological techniques.

 Detailed recording is essential throughout the excavation process to ensure that stratigraphic and spatial relationships/associations can be later reconstructed using site archives.
 If an item is removed from the site without being properly recorded then it loses its evidential integrity.
 Excavation must be conducted by trained archaeologists working alongside forensic experts.
 A forensic anthropologist should also be on site, as well as experts to retrieve any environmental and trace evidence.

 Health and safety on site and in the field is also a key concern.
 As well as basic concerns regarding working in proximity to heavy machinery, at some previous conflicts there has been a concern that graves, and even the bodies, were booby trapped with incendiary devices.
 Explosive detecting dogs may therefore be used to investigate a site for bombs prior to clearance and excavation.
 Remember also that the exhumation of human remains is often contentious and in post-conflict situations can be highly political.
 Not everyone will be happy that bodies are being exhumed and the forensic investigators may require protection from hostile parties.

 - Potential graves may be difficult to spot and excavate - this work requires an experienced archaeologist.

 - Graves may not be neat and rectangular- rushed burial may result in a shallow scoop just covering the body.